andreipope/twelvelabs-documentation/docs/api-reference/indexes-tasks.md

 import DisplayMethod from "../../src/components/DisplayMethod"

 A task represents a request to upload and index a video.
-A task starts when you begin uploading your video by calling the **POST** method <!--TODO: Add link--> of the `indexes/tasks` endpoint, and it can have one of the following statuses:
+A task starts when you begin uploading your video by calling the **POST** method of the [indexes/tasks](/api-reference/indexes-tasks) endpoint, and it can have one of the following statuses:
 - **Validating**: Your video has finished uploading, and the API service is validating it by performing the following checks:
   - Resolution must be greater or equal than 360p and less than 1080p (FHD).
   - Duration must be between 15 seconds and 2 hours (7,200s).